hotwired/stimulus/docs/handbook/03_building_something_real.md

 ## Defining the Target

 We'll need a reference to the text field so we can select its contents before invoking the clipboard API.
+This data-target must be inside the  <div data-controller defined in the last step.
 Add `data-target="clipboard.source"` to the text field:

 ```html
   PIN: <input data-target="clipboard.source" type="text" value="1234" readonly>